-F10.
+F11.
 Temporary Assistance for Needy Families (TANF) Reauthorization

-Earlier this month, Congress approved a temporary extension of the Temporary Assistance for Needy Families (TANF) program through June 30, 2019.
-Ideally, a long-term reauthorization will include a revision of how the state's Work Participation Rate (WPR) is calculated.
+Congress approved a temporary extension of the Temporary Assistance for Needy Families (TANF) program through December 11, 2020 as part of the short-term Continuing Resolution (CR) to fund the federal government through that date.
+Ideally, a long-term reauthorization will include a revision for the calculation of a state's Work Participation Rate (WPR).
 Currently, the formula for WPR ensures failure because the numerator includes all recipients who are required to participate in work activities, and the denominator includes recipients who are not required to work.
-Nearly 5,100 Sonoma County residents receive TANF, also known in California as the California Work Opportunity and Responsibility to Kids(CalWORKs).
+Nearly 5,100 Sonoma County residents receive TANF, also known in California as the California Work Opportunity and Responsibility to Kids (CalWORKs) program.

 Action: Support reauthorization of TANF including a revised definition of Work Participation Rules (WPR).

-F11.
+F12.
 Elder Justice Act

 After years of advocacy efforts, the Elder Justice Act (EJA), the nation's first comprehensive national legislation addressing elder abuse, was signed into law in March 2010.
 Appropriations have not been authorized at the levels that were proposed by President Obama, which left the most provisions of this law unfunded.
+The FY2020 appropriations for all programs within the Act was only 12 million.
 The EJA has the promise of establishing federal standards for Adult Protective Services programs and providing a dedicated federal funding stream for services to protect seniors and vulnerable adults from abuse.
 The EJA also provides funding for the Long Term Care Ombudsman to investigate abuse and neglect in skilled nursing facilities.
 Additionally the law provides for the establishment of Forensic Centers on Elder Abuse and training in abuse investigation standards.
 The County urges full federal funding to support the Elder Justice Act as it was originally designed.

-Action: Support increased federal budget appropriations for the Elder Justice Act.
+Action: Support increased federal appropriations for the Elder Justice Act.

-F12.
+F13.
 Older Americans Act (OAA)